populse/populse_mia/docs/html/_sources/installation/virtualisation_user_installation.rst.txt

 |

+You can install SPM and Matlab via :ref:`Third party software installations` if those are not installed yet.

 * If you already want to configure the use of Matlab and SPM (in license or standalone mode), you can also specify these several paths:

-Here is the `link <https://populse.github.io/populse_mia/html/installation/3rd-party_installations.html>`_ to install SPM and Matlab if those are not installed yet.

   * Matlab path: